Safety begins with you.

 Uphill Travel Policy

-Across the country, increasing uphill traffic within ski area boundaries has driven the implementation of uphill policies.
 While uphill travel within ski area boundaries may seem innocuous, it poses significant safety risks and concerns for uphill and downhill recreationalists, ski area operations and ski area staff.
-For this reason, uphill travel is not permitted in any fashion at many ski areas.
-Beaver Mountain's policy reflects our commitment to seek a balance between mitigating safety concerns of uphill travel as a recreational use within the downhill ski area.
+For this reason, uphill travel is not permitted at any time at many ski areas.
+Beaver Mountain’s policy reflects our commitment to mitigating the safety concerns of uphill travel as a recreational use within the downhill ski area.

-All uphill travel participants prior to the opening of the ski area assume all responsibility for their safety.
-Their is no ski patrol or mountain operations on the mountain at this point.
-The ski area shoud be considered "Backcountry terrain".
-Participants should be aware there may be resort personnel on the mountain in the form of grooming machines, snowmobiles and ski patrol and resort employees working on the mountain.
-Motorized travel is not permitted on the mountain prior to the mountain opening in the fall.
+All uphill travel participants prior to the opening of the ski area assume all responsibility for their safety, as there is no ski patrol or operations staff on the mountain at this point.
+The ski area should be considered “Backcountry terrain.”
+Participants should be aware there may be resort personnel on the mountain—groomers, ski patrol and resort employees on grooming machines or snowmobiles.
+Motorized travel is not permitted on the mountain prior to the opening in the fall.

 Participants are welcome to travel uphill before or after the lifts begin operating for the day.
 The same hazards exist as listed above and all participants assume all responsibility for their safety.
-If uphill participants are on the mountain after 9:00 a.m. they must descend at this time unless they are travelling the designated route listed below.
+If uphill participants are on the mountain after 9:00 a.m. they must descend at this time.

 Anyone travelling uphill between the hours of 9:00a.m.-4:30pm must do so on the designated route.
-The designated route up the mountain is as follows: Out of the base area ascend the Rock Garden to the junction with The Stump.
-Continue up The Stump to the top of the Face Lift.
-From the top of the Face Lift contue up D-Street to the top of Harry's Dream lift.
+The designated route up the mountain is as follows: Out of the base area, ascend the Rock Garden to the junction with The Ridge.
+Continue up The Ridge on the skiers’ right side of the run to the top of the Face Lift.
+From the top of the Face Lift, continue up D-Street on the skiers’ left side of the run to the top of Harry’s Dream lift.

 - Never stop where you are not visible from above and below.